Strait of Hormuz: Ability of Iran to hinder shipping

-Millennium Challenge 2002 was a major war game exercise conducted by US armed forces in 2002.
-It simulated an attempt by a country (likely to be Iran) to close the Strait.
-The assumptions and results were controversial.
-Iran's simulated strategy beat the materially superior US armed forces.
+Millennium Challenge 2002 was a major war game exercise conducted by U.S. armed forces in 2002.
+It simulated an attempt by a country (likely to be Iran) to close the strait.
+Iran's simulated strategy beat the materially superior U.S. armed forces.

-A 2008 article in International Security contended that Iran could seal off or impede traffic in the Strait for a month, and an attempt by the U.S. to reopen it would be likely to escalate the conflict.
+A 2008 article in International Security contended that Iran could seal off or impede traffic in the strait for a month, and an attempt by the U.S. to reopen it would be likely to escalate the conflict.
 In a later issue, however, the journal published a response which questioned key assumptions and suggested a much shorter timeline for re-opening.

+Moreover, due to Iran's own dependence on oil exports through the strait as well as imports, (due to its inability to refine oil on its own) a closure of the strait is unlikely.
+Not only Iran's own dependence on the strait for imports and exports is indicative that a prolonged closure is unlikely, but also the dependence of its allies on the trade that flows through it suggest the logistical infeasibility of such closure.

+A neoclassical-realist analysis describes Iranian policy regarding the strait as "double-faced": in non-existential threat environments Tehran tends to act as a security provider by keeping the strait open, whereas under threats perceived as existential it takes calculated risks and incorporates the waterway into a wider deterrence and brinkmanship strategy.
+This interpretation portrays Iran as a reactive actor that employs interference or brinkmanship to gain concessions and trigger de‑escalatory measures from the international community.

+This literature also emphasizes that Iran's strategy with respect to the strait is constrained by its own reliance on the waterway, that of key partners, material limits and sanctions, which lowers its freedom to take risks and suggests that any prolonged closure would be particularly damaging for Iran itself and its allies.